TokenTrend/whitepaper/Team.md

 **CEO Ivy**, More than 13 years’ experience of internet development in multiple technical middleware.Proficient in Java, Go and Rust and DevOps Expert.

 **CTO Louis**, More than 13 years' experience in research and development of IT industry.
 ACMer and expert in algorithm.
 Hold 3 patents and 3 papers which were published in international conferences.
 Familiar with blockchain and solidity.
-Gonzalo Core Developer.

 **COO Antonio**, More than 15 year's website operation experience.
 Expert in Go, solidity and DevOps.
 Expert with Cloud DevOps covering AWS，Azure and AliCloud.